019.

 COO is inherently a part-time job

-So when executed right, COO is inherently both an interim and part-time job.
+When structured correctly, the COO is both an interim and part-time role.

 Get these thoughts to your inbox